| Brand | Polaris | Smartnet | Sensorcloud | Atlas GNSS Triglobal | Ardusimple SimpleSSR | CORS Network | TopCon Realpoint | Rtk2go | TxDOT |

 RTCM is about the content (the format of GNSS correction data), while NTRIP concerns the delivery method (how this data is transmitted).

-Polaris is one of the best RTK networks in Texas.
+Point One is one of the best RTK networks in Texas.
 It offers 99.99% uptime, cm-level accuracy, and international coverage–plus all other necessary features at an affordable $50 per month.
 It also uses inertial sensing techniques like dead reckoning for accurate GNSS positioning and protection against signal jamming.

 CORS (Continuously Operating Reference Stations) is a stationary GNSS receiver network that provides correction data to improve positional accuracy.
 These receivers continuously collect and broadcast GNSS data.